-Responsibility: Finance Department

-Funding Source: Funds from license requirement
+Responsibility:Finance DepartmentFunding Source:Funds from license requirementTime Frame:Ongoing

-The City shall require residential project design to reflect and consider natural features, circulation, access, and the relationship of the project to surrounding uses.
+Policy H-3.4 The City shall require residential project design to reflect and consider natural features, circulation, access, and the relationship of the project to surrounding uses.
 (Source: 2009 Housing Element, Policy H-3.7)

-The City shall require quality design and appearance of all new development so that they add value to the community's built environment and reduce potential for community objection.
+Policy H-3.5 The City shall require quality design and appearance of all new development so that they add value to the community's built environment and reduce potential for community objection.
 (Source: 2009 Housing Element, Policy H-3.8)